 Must have 3 – 5 years of virtualization experience with VMware, KVM, Xen, Hyper-V, or whichever favor hypervisor you are running in your private cloud.

 Now, they may never get involved in the day-to-day support of the infrastructure work, but they darn well better understand it because most public clouds are running multiple flavors of virtualization.

 Along with virtualization experience, they must understand storage and networking.
 Why?
 Because gone are the days when network and storage are silos.
 You need people who can design a solution that scales and performs with high availability and uptime.

 Applicants also need to understand fault tolerance and failure domains so they are not putting all the eggs in one basket.

 #4 – Scripting Guru

-They must be able to write code to automated repeatable processes.
+They must be able to write code to automate repeatable processes.
 But we’re not stopping there because they also need to be able to code to RESTFUL APIs.
 That’s right, if you are going to replace manual processes such as assigning IP addresses and DNS reservation, someone needs to write some code.

 #5 – Borderline Developer (more is better)

 Have I said they need to code in C+, C++, .NET, ASP?
 No, I am not repeating myself.
 I am talking about writing scripts that will fire off and orchestrate the complete deployments of DEV, QA and Production environments via tools such as Chef, Puppet, CFEngine or other tools of this kind.
 Why?
 Because gone are the days when someone installs Windows, Linux or apps from a CD.